 SC.4.P.10.3 Investigate and explain that sound is produced by vibrating objects and that pitch depends on how fast or slow the object vibrates.
 SC.4.P.8.1 Measure and compare objects and materials based on their physical properties including: mass, shape, volume, color, hardness, texture, odor, taste, attraction to magnets.
 Science Physical Scien nce SC.5.P.10.1 Investigate and describe some basic forms of energy, including light, heat, sound, electrical, chemical, and mechanical.
 SC.5.P.10.2 Investigate and explain that energy has the ability to cause motion or create change.
-5 SC.5.P.10.4 Investigate and explain that electrical energy can be transformed into heat, light, and sound energy, as well as the energy of motion.
-SC.5.P.13.2 Investigate and describe that the greater the force applied to it, the greater the change in motion of a given object.
-MAFS Numbers and d Operations in Base Ten MAFS.5.NBT 1.1.3 Read, write, and compare decimals to thousandths.
-MAFS.5.NBT 7.2.6 Find whole-number quotients of whole numbers with up to four-digit dividends and two-digit divisors, using strategies based on place value, the properties of operations, and/or the relationship between
+SC.5.P.10.4 Investigate and explain that electrical energy can be transformed into heat, light, and sound energy, as well as the energy of motion.
+5 SC.5.P.13.2 Investigate and describe that the greater the force applied to it, the greater the change in motion of a given object.
+MAFS Numbers and Operations in Base Ten MAFS.5.NBT Read, write, and compare decimals to thousandths.
+MAFS.5.NBT Find whole-number quotients of whole numbers with up to four-digit dividends and two-digit divisors, using strategies based on place value, the properties of operations, and/or the relationship between multiplication and division.
+Illustrate and explain the calculation by using equations, rectangular arrays, and/or area models.

-MAFS.5.NF.2.3 Interpret a fraction as division of the numerator by the denominator $(a/b = a \div b)$ .
+MAFS.5.NF.2.3 Interpret a fraction as division of the numerator by the denominator ($a/b = a \div b$).
 Solve word problems involving division of whole numbers leading to answers in the form of fractions or mixed numbers, e.g., by using visual fraction models or equations to represent the problem.

 Design a Plant Hydrating System

 Science

 Earth and Space

 SC.K.E.5.I Explore the Law of Gravity by investigating how objects are pulled toward the ground unless something holds them up.

-Physical Science •

-SC.K.P.8.I Sort objects by observable properties, such as size, shape, color, temperature (hot or cold), weight (heavy or light) and texture.
+Physical Science SC.K.P.8.1 Sort objects by observable properties, such as size, shape, color, temperature (hot or cold), weight (heavy or light) and texture.

 K SC.K.P.9.1 Recognize that the shape of materials such as paper and clay can be changed by cutting, tearing, crumpling, smashing, or rolling.

 MAFS

-Measurement and [ Data Data
+Measurement and I Data Control of the C

 MAFS.K.MD.1.2 Directly compare two objects with a measurable attribute in common, to see which object has more of/less of the attribute, and describe the difference.
 For example, directly compare the heights of two children and describe one child as taller/shorter.

-Science

 Science